openfoodfacts/food-logging/schemas/README.md

 <a id="tocSunitcolumn"></a>
 <a id="tocsunitcolumn"></a>

+The normalized unit type. "g" for weight or "ml" for volume.
+Not localized.
+This should match the unit used in the Source.

 ```json
 {
   "type": "unit"
 }

 ```

-unitColumn

-The normalized unit type. "g" for weight or "ml" for volume.
-Not localized.
-This should match the unit used in the Source.

 ### Properties

 |Name|Type|Required|Description|